Type the Sky. Lisa Rienermann, illustrator.

 Not that I don’t like pigs.
 I love them.

 It’s common for kids to experiment with new names.
-I taught my daughter Erin for three years.
+I was my daughter Erin's teacher at the Montessori School for three years.
 During that time, I remember she asked me to call her Lesa for a few months.

-And then I asked a group of preschool-aged kids this, "If you could have picked your own name what would it be?"
+One time I asked a group of preschool-aged kids this, "If you could have picked your own name, what would it be?"

 I liked the name Michael and even gave it to my son.
-I chose it because it was the name of a woman I knew of (though not personally) who I saw as generously philanthropic, confident, independent, and caring.
-It was a perception of her and a view of myself I wanted to embrace.
+Some people thought I chose that name in memory of him.
+But I changed my name before he died.
+I chose Michael because it was the name of a woman I admired but didn't know personally.
+I viewed her as generously philanthropic, confident, independent, and caring.
+It was a perception and a view of myself I wanted to embrace.

 Cheryl Strayed, author of Dear Sugar and Wild, reveals that Strayed is not her given name.
 In Wild she writes about her name change process: